aurorascharff/aurorascharff.no/src/content/blog/utilizing-useoptimistic-across-the-component-tree-in-nextjs.md

 ```

 And that's it!
 When we add a new joke, it will be added to the list optimistically.

+An example where a provider is being used with the useOptimistic hook across the component tree in Next.js can be found [here](https://github.com/aurorascharff/next14-message-box/tree/optimistic-retry)

 ## Additional notes